 Check out these cool articles around the web

-This is almost the exact same thing that happened with G-Dragon when he was caught smoking marijuana, which is also a drug that’s illegal in South Korea.
+This is almost the exact same thing that happened with G-Dragon when he was caught smoking marijuana.
+If you’re reading this from America, where consuming marijuana containing high amounts of THC is legal in many states, you might be quite confused.
+But marijuana is a drug that’s illegal in South Korea.
 He got in trouble publicly, then came back amazingly with Blue and then, possibly Big Bang’s most iconic song, Fantastic Baby.
 And all was forgotten because, well, it was a minor issue.
 Just like this one.
+Just because smoking marijuana is illegal where YG is from, that doesn’t mean he can’t invest in it with neue Cannabis Aktien available for him to look into, he may be able to at least have some part in the industry and make more money on top of the amount he already has!

-A minor issue, but a big public image mess.
+Smoking marijuana may be a minor issue, but it is a big public image mess.
 YG seems to try to handle things, and then let them go away, hoping (and knowing) that the public will forget.
 The same thing happened when Seungri had a sex scandal.

 Even Daesung’s scandal, a car accident when somebody died, went away with some time.